xforever1313/jaller/Readme.md

 ### Installing Jaller

-TODO.
+Jaller is under active development.
+There is no public release at the moment.
+You can compile from source and run it that way, but bare in mind that this is currently pre-alpha quality software.

 ## Name Meaning

-Jaller's name is inspired by a Lefo Bionicle character, [Jaller](https://bionicle.fandom.com/wiki/Jaller).
+Jaller's name is inspired by a Lego Bionicle character, [Jaller](https://bionicle.fandom.com/wiki/Jaller).
 Jaller was the guard captain of his in-universe village, Ta-Koro.
 This software aims to be a guard for a user's IPFS gateway, deciding which files can be downloaded by it.

 This software is not associated with nor endorsed by Lego.
 Just created by one of their fans.